-- 40. For each Recipient NTS Exit Point, National Grid will carry out network analysis to identify a network model (the "enhanced network") that meets existing obligations.
-This analysis shall be undertaken consistent with the process outlined in (paragraphs 43 to 46).
-Substitution and investment proposals to satisfy requests for incremental exit flat capacity shall be incremental to this base network. - 41.
-For any NTS Exit Point at which all incremental exit flat capacity requests can be met without undertaking NTS investment11 (and/or giving rise to increased operational
+- 39. For each recipient NTS Exit Point, National Grid will carry out network analysis to identify a network model (the "enhanced network") that meets existing obligations.
+This analysis shall be undertaken consistent with the process outlined in (paragraphs 42 to 45).
+Substitution and investment proposals to satisfy requests for Incremental Exit Capacity shall be incremental to this base network. - 40.
+For any NTS Exit Point at which all Incremental Exit Capacity requests can be met without undertaking NTS investment (and/or giving rise to increased operational costs), i.e. within the capability of the enhanced network, National Grid will propose the release of Incremental Obligated Exit Capacity consistent with the new aggregate level of capacity allocations.
+Where such requests cannot be met without investment (and/or giving rise to increased operational costs), National Grid will investigate exit capacity substitution opportunities. - 41.
+Potential capacity substitutions shall be validated through network analysis.
+The objective shall be to avoid incremental increase in risk.
+Hence National Grid will not propose capacity substitution where this would result, under planning scenarios, in the capability of the NTS to meet existing obligations being reduced.

-9 Assuming partial substitution is allowed.

-10 As defined in Chapter 3.
+&lt;sup>8 Assuming partial substitution is allowed.
+As defined in Chapter 3.

-11 Or contractual alternative.
+&lt;sup>10 Or contractual alternative.